 1. The Restore Fund

-Restore Fund investments will aim to develop and conserve sustainable “working forests” that produce trees for building materials, paper, and other uses while also pulling carbon from the atmosphere.
-Goldman Sachs manages the Restore Fund while Conservation International ensures every project meets stringent environmental and social standards.
+The aim of these projects is to restore 150,000 acres of “sustainably certified working forests” that produce trees for building materials, paper, and other uses, while also pulling carbon from the atmosphere.
+These investments also protect an additional 100,000 acres of native forests, grasslands, and wetlands.
+Together, these projects are forecasted to remove 1 million metric tons of carbon dioxide from the atmosphere per year by 2025.
 The Fund is designed to demonstrate a profitable financial model to scale up investment in forest restoration.

 2. The Agroforestry and Restoration Accelerator